Rufus Hound: Theatre

 In April 2018, he returned to Chichester Festival Theatre to play Garry Essendine in a revival of Present Laughter by Noël Coward.
-From June 2018 he played Billings / Ray in Dusty - The Dusty Springfield Musical on a UK tour.
+From June 2018 he played Vic Billings / Ray in Dusty - The Dusty Springfield Musical on a UK tour.

-He has played the role of Constant in the Royal Shakespeare Company's production of The Provoked Wife by John Vanbrugh and returned to the RSC for winter 2019 to play Dennis' Dad in the new musical The Boy in the Dress, based on the book by David Walliams.
+He has played the role of Constant in the Royal Shakespeare Company's production of The Provoked Wife by John Vanbrugh and returned to the RSC for winter 2019 to play Dennis's Dad in the new musical The Boy in the Dress, based on the book by David Walliams.

 In March 2020, he was due to play the role of Hugo/Loco Chanelle in the West End production of Everybody's Talking About Jamie, prior to the suspension of performances due to COVID-19.
 During November and December 2020 he portrayed Buttons in the adult pantomime Cinderella: A Socially Distanced Ball at the Turbine Theatre (at the Battersea Power Station), written by Jodie Prenger and Neil Hurst.

-In 2021, he will play Tom Good in the UK tour of The Good Life based on the BBC sitcom.
-He will also make his second pantomime appearance as Abanazar in Aladdin at the New Theatre Peterborough for Christmas 2021.
+In 2021, he played Tom Good in the UK tour of The Good Life based on the BBC sitcom.
+He appeared as Abanazar in Aladdin at the New Theatre Peterborough during Christmas of 2021.

+In late 2023, Hound played Pseudolus in Stephen Sondheim's A Funny Thing Happened on the Way to the Forum at Billetterie Lido 2 in Paris.

+In late 2024, Hound played Jacob Marley in Mark Gatiss' adaptation of A Christmas Carol: A Ghost Story by Charles Dickens at the Birmingham Repertory Theatre.

 Politics

 Hound campaigned for the Liberal Democrats at the 2010 general election.
 He has subsequently declared his support for the Labour Party.
-In an episode of The Jonathan Ross Show, which aired on 25 January 2014, Hound announced plans to run as a Member of the European Parliament for the party in the London constituency.
+In an episode of The Jonathan Ross Show, which aired on 25 January 2014, Hound announced plans to run as a Member of the European Parliament for the party in the London constituency in the 2014 European Parliament election.
 Hound was the fifth candidate on the National Health Action Party list, which came ninth, receiving 23,253 votes (1.06 per cent of the vote).

 Hound has made critical statements against Conservative Party figures David Cameron and Jeremy Hunt.